 Please consult the Sherpa/Romeo list for information on publishing policies and publisher’s copyright transfer terms.
 We recommend that you consult with your prospective publisher if you have any doubts as to your legal rights and obligations.

-Can I obtain an ISBN number for a digital dissertation / thesis published through E-LIB?
+Can I obtain an ISBN number for a digital dissertation / thesis published through MEDIA?

 An International Standard Book Number (ISBN) is a unique numeric book identifier used to identify books and other independent publications (not including periodicals).

 ISBN numbers are primarily utilized in the book trade to manage supply and sales chains, and provide a means to identify individual titles.

 They have no impact on or connection to legal aspects such as copyright and distribution rights, and are not issued for purely digital publications.

 In some cases, where publishers have agreed to produce a parallel print edition, it may be possible to obtain an ISBN number.